 Talk about money with your spouse!

 Get your spouse on board.
 BUDGET!!!
 You and your spouse must be on the same page about money, before you can move forward.
 You need to discuss money issues and where the funds are going and what the biggest priorities are.
 We love using the EVERY DOLLAR app for budgeting.
 It is free and very helpful in teaching how to budget money effectively.
 I have been a big fan of Dave Ramsey for a while.
 He recommends that you save everything possible (and live off of rice and beans if needed) until you have paid off your debts and saved 3-6 months worth of expenses.
 We did that and I can tell you that there is so much peace that comes as you get your finances in order.
-Your kids will observe your thrifty ways and learn a lot from you.
+Your kids will observe your thrifty ways and learn a lot from your example.

 Teach your children to save and spend wisely.

 Dave Ramsey has a great book about teaching your children.
 He suggests teaching them young and giving them a small amount of money to learn how to spend it wisely.
-I got my kids a zipper pouch with 3 zippers…one for saving, spending, and giving (like tithing and gifts) We started our kids quite a few years ago and they have been using this system ever since.
-We also told the kids if they save money we will help them by matching what they put in their savings account.
+I got my kids a zipper pouch with 3 zippers…one for saving, spending, and giving (like tithing and gifts) We started our kids on this system quite a few years ago and they have been using it ever since.
+We also told our kids if they save money we will help them by matching what they put in their savings account.
 It’s funny once we started letting them have money to use, then the item they really wanted didn’t seem so important if they had to use their own money to get it.
 Now they research items they want and save if needed for them.
 I have one daughter that wants to save all of her money so I am trying to teaching her to spend a little.
 I think there should be some balance in spending and saving.
 Usually they save 20%, 15-20% to give (like gifts and tithing), and the rest to spend.
 It has worked really well for them in showing them how to be good stewards of their money.

 How can you afford a family vacation?

 It is so important to go on trips together and have some quality family time.
 I wish we could go on cruises or to Hawaii every year.
 But the truth is that it costs a lot of money.
 We have found it to be more beneficial for our family to do lots of small trips rather than using all of the funds and vacation days on one big trip.
 Camping is one way we have found to save money and still have fun.
 We have created many great memories camping.
 The kids got used to it fairly quickly and being out in nature and away from electronics, school, and commitments is so rewarding!
 With a few more funds, we have realized you can get a 2-3 star hotel for not a ton more and you get flushing toilets and a shower.
 (BONUS!)
 Most national parks now have hotels/motels nearby and if you plan off times, you can get great deals.
 Bigger trips (like Disneyland) do cost more money.
 Plan for them and save the money before you go!
+Here’s my post about budgeting for vacations.

 Buy things 2nd hand.

 Thrift stores, consignment, 2nd hand, yard sales, classified ads…there are so many options for buying things 2nd hand.
 You can save soooo much money shopping 2nd hand.
 To find modest clothes-I have to alter pants into shorts or I can make them into skinny jeans fairly easily.
 I try to go to the thrift store every month.
 I make a list of things that I need and shop on sale days to get the best deals.
 I’ve found some really great things.
 My kids love stopping at yard sales or going to the book section at the thrift store.
+Here’s my post on making modest clothes.

 Be in the know when the sales are.

 If there is a store you love, I’d recommend getting on their mailing list.
 Yes, you get a lot of emails from them, but you will know about every sale, free shipping, whatever deals they have.
 It has proven to save me lots of money.
 If you have little kids, I’d highly recommend The Children’s Place-they have awesome sales and free shipping.
-I’m sad my kids are outgrowing this.
+I’m sad my kids are outgrowing this store.
 We are getting into teen sizing now.
 Any stores that you love that have great sales?

 Plan weekly meals and trips to the grocery store.